 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

 -Bronnie Ware, The Top Five Regrets of the Dying

 I refuse to live a life that isn’t one I really want.
-I don’t want to be one of those people who wished she had listened more carefully to her inner voice or who had followed her heart.
-Although it took over 40 years before, I started to listen more carefully to what I was telling myself.
-I continue, each and every day, to work at building a life I love.
+I don’t want to be one of those people who wished she had listened more carefully to her inner voice or who wished she had followed her heart.
+Although it took over 40 years, I started to listen more carefully to what I was telling myself.
+I started to pay attention to my inner voice.

 Whether you’re 30 years old and want to figure out how to be the real you, and not be afraid or ashamed of who you are, or you’re 60 years old, and you just woke up to the fact that you’ve lived your whole life for others…